Off-Duty OC Deputy Dies in Elsinore Crash

-LAKE ELSINORE (CNS) – An off-duty Orange County sheriff’s deputy was killed in a single-vehicle crash Thursday in Lake Elsinore.
+LAKE ELSINORE (CNS) – Funeral services were pending Friday for an off- duty Orange County sheriff’s deputy who was killed in a single-vehicle crash in Lake Elsinore.

 Fire officials said paramedics reached the location a short time later and pronounced the victim dead at the scene.
 Video from the location showed a vehicle that appeared to have struck a tree in the roadway median.
 It was unclear what caused the crash.

-Orange County officials identified the deputy as Brian Haney, who worked in the San Juan Capistrano area and was on his way home when the crash occurred.
+Orange County officials identified the deputy as 32-year-old Brian Haney, who worked in the San Juan Capistrano area and was on his way home when the crash occurred.
 Officials said he had a wife, Leslee, and a month-old son, Cole.

-Haney’s age was not immediately available.
+Orange County Sheriff Don Barnes said it was Haney’s first day back on the job after paternity leave.

 “I’m grateful for his service, and my heart goes out to Deputy Haney’s loved ones,” Orange County Supervisor Katrina Foley posted on social media.
 “His young family will need our strong community support through the grief.”